 proof of guardianship.
 We will need court issued documents signed by a judge such as

 -You are married and under 18, bring your spouse with a marriage certificate.

 IT IS TEXAS STATE LAW TO PROVIDE ALL THIS INFORMATION.

-12+ Ear Lobes and Cartilage piercings ONLY!
+12+ Ear Lobes ONLY!
+(Birth Certificate for minor)

 18+ Micro Dermals, Nipples, and Genital NO EXCEPTIONS!!!!!!

 3. What is the price?